Zimbabwe is spending $100 million annually to import wheat due to failure by local farmers to meet the demand, a cabinet minister has revealed.

 However, the government has been struggling to pay for the wheat supplies due to foreign currency constraints.

-Speaking at a Thursday dinner organised by the Grain Millers Association of Zimbabwe (GMAZ) as part of efforts to share ideas and experiences towards reviving agro processing industry, Minister of Industry and Commerce, Mangaliso Ndlovu, said Zimbabwe requires approximately 400 000 metric tonnes of what annually and is currently producing half of that.
+Speaking at a Thursday dinner organised by the Grain Millers Association of Zimbabwe (GMAZ) as part of efforts to share ideas and experiences towards reviving agro processing industry, Minister of Industry and Commerce, Mangaliso Ndlovu, said Zimbabwe requires approximately 400 000 metric tonnes of wheat annually and is currently producing half of that.

 “A study conducted in 2003 on the bread price indicated that there was a huge deficit in terms of wheat production compared to the nation’s annual consumption where seven months’ wheat supply was to be met through imports.
 16 years down the line, we are still faced with the same challenges, if not worse,” Minister Ndlovu said.